apppro123/digita-garden-obsidian/src/site/notes/Semester4/DF/DF L5 Lending & Stablecoins.md

 	- as long as you want
 - What is TRUE?
 	- Liquidations are typically done optimally.
-	- The close factor is the minimum proportion of debt that can be repaid in a liquidiation. \[false bc. it's the maximum proportion... and you can also liquidate less]
+	- The close factor is the minimum proportion of debt that can be repaid in a liquidation. \[false bc. it's the maximum proportion... and you can also liquidate less]
 	- A flash loan has no fees
-	- transactions fees for a flash loan are on the order of 100 USD, even if the loan amounts can grow beyond 1B USD. \[correct]
+	- Transaction fees for a flash loan are on the order of 100 USD, even if the loan amounts can grow beyond 1B USD. \[correct]
 - What can flash loans be used for?
 	- Washtrading \[correct]
 	- pumping a coin \[false bc. you can just do pumping and dumping together, not individually]